 “Aaaaugh!
 Why!
 It hurts!
 I’m begging!
 Please!”

-Nemo extracted a long bone, snapped it in half, and slurped up its marrow.
+Nemo yanked out a long bone, snapped it in half, and slurped up its marrow.
 He ate floppy boneless skin as easily as he’d eat a peach with no pit.
-When he reached an elbow, he slurped its tendons, extracted the next bone, and snapped it to drink its marrow, too.
+When he reached an elbow he slurped its tendons, yanked out the next bone, and snapped it to drink its marrow, too.
 Soon only the hand remained.